deepakChourasiya-aj/WorkDesk-Realtime-Communication-Plateform/README.md

 ### Stop share -->
 - Click on stop share option

+### To use Video calling feature -->
+-  First Create room
+-  User can join the call by using the room ID
+-  To end the call click on hang on button

 ## Examples
  #### Creating connection and accessing user media .